60 metre Speed Test

 This test requires the athlete to sprint as fast as possible over 60 metres

-Analysis of the test result is by comparing it with the athlete's previous results for this test.
+Analysis of the test result compares it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's acceleration and pick up to full flight.

 This test is suitable for sprinters but not for individuals where the test would be contraindicated.